Phan Đình Giót: Sacrifice circumstances

 Phan Dinh Giot stretched out to gain momentum, using his body to cover the enemy's loophole.
 Suddenly, the sound of gunfire ceased, but Phan Dinh Giot was fatally struck as French bullets tore through him, leaving his body in pieces.
 His sacrifice filled the loophole, effectively trapping the French soldiers inside, who could no longer shoot.
 This allowed the Vietnamese army to seize the opportunity to attack and ultimately destroy the Him Lam stronghold on March 13, 1954, winning the opening battle of the Dien Bien Phu campaign.

 Phan Dinh Giot died at 10:30 p.m. on March 13, 1954, at the age of 32.
 He was one of 16 heroes of the people's armed forces honored for their achievements during the Dien Bien Phu campaign.

 Honours

 On March 31, 1955, Phan Dinh Giot was posthumously awarded the title of Hero of the People's Armed Forces.
 Later, he was posthumously awarded the Second Class Military Exploit Order.
 His souvenir canteen and gun are preserved at the 1st Corps museum.

-Currently, many provinces and cities have streets named after him such as Hanoi (Hoang Mai district and Ha Dong district), Pleiku city, Kon Tum city.
+Currently, many provinces and cities have streets named after him such as Hanoi (Hoang Mai district and Hà Đông district), Pleiku city, Kon Tum city.